ddrozo31/mr_odom_noholo_diffdrive/readme.md

 ## Other programs recommended to run

-- RViz2 with TF pluging
+- RViz2 with TF and Robot Model plug-ins
 - RQT with Plot topic data